 Turkey Consumption Pathway-SRS typically hosts a special turkey hunt in April for hunters with mobility impairments.
-However, due to pandemic restrictions, there were no turkey hunts in 2021.
+Hunters harvested eight turkeys in 2022.
+SRS measured all turkeys for radiation.
+Because none of them measured above the background level, SRS did not assign a dose to these hunters.